confio/tgrade-networks/elizabeth-1/README.md

 # Tgrade: elizabeth-1 Community Testnet

-Elizabeth-1 is our long term testnet.
+Elizabeth-1 is our community managed testnet.
 It is an enviroment for the community to build and test their Trusted Circle and applications on.

 ## Hardware Requirements
 For running a tgrade validator.
 We tested successfully with the following Architecture: